tabilzad/ktor-docs-plugin/README.md

 ### Responses
 Defining response schemas and their corresponding HTTP status codes are done via `@KtorResponds` annotation on an endpoint.
-`Nothing` is treated specially and will result in empty response body.
+`kotlin.Nothing` is treated specially and will result in empty response body.

 ```kotlin
 @GenerateOpenApi